16 Ways Women Still Aren’t Equal to Men

 Women earn 82 cents for every dollar men earn

 The pay gap between men and women has long been discussed and has been a sad fact of life ever since women entered the workforce.
 The bad news?
-We're still dealing with it: The most recent data show that women earned 82 cents for every dollar men earn.
+We’re still dealing with it: The most recent data show that women earned 82 cents for every dollar men earn.
 That means women would have to work far into the next year to earn what the average man earns the previous year.
+It’s worse for BIPOC women: Black women earn 62 cents for every dollar non-Hispanic White men earn; for Native American women that number is 57 cents, and for Latinas it’s 54 cents.
 There is some good news, however.
 Among younger workers, ages 25 to 34, the gap is significantly smaller, with women earning 90 percent of what men do.
-It's not equal yet but it's great progress!
-Do you know this one job interview question you should only answer if you're a woman?
+It’s not equal yet but it’s great progress!
+Do you know this one job interview question you should only answer if you’re a woman?

 Viagra isn’t taxed but tampons are

-The items considered a medical necessity—and therefore tax-exempt—isn't as clear-cut as one might hope.
-But here's what's abundantly clear: Medications and supplies specifically for men often make the list while things many women consider essential don't.
-"That women still have to fight for birth control coverage on insurance while men often have access to erectile dysfunction medication is an outrage," says Kristin Anderson, PhD, a professor of psychology at the University of Houston-Downtown and author of Modern Misogyny.
+The items considered a medical necessity—and therefore tax-exempt—isn’t as clear-cut as one might hope.
+But here’s what’s abundantly clear: Medications and supplies specifically for men often make the list while things many women consider essential don’t.
+“That women still have to fight for birth control coverage on insurance while men often have access to erectile dysfunction medication is an outrage,” says Kristin Anderson, PhD, a professor of psychology at the University of Houston-Downtown and author of Modern Misogyny.
+Currently 20 states have enacted legislation to end the so-called “Pink Tax” on tampons and sanitary pads.
 Then there are medications that cost more for women, like the popular hair-loss drug, Rogaine, which costs 40 percent more for women than it does for men, even though the medication is exactly the same.

 Less than 24 percent of members of congress are women

-In 2020, 51 percent of Americans are women, yet we make up just 23.7 percent of our government representatives in congress.
+In 2020, 51 percent of Americans are women, yet we make up just 23.7 percent of our government representatives in congress and of the 26 women currently serving as Senators, only four are BIPOC.
 Why?
-"I think it comes down to two things: A lack of modeling, and stereotypes about what women should be," says Elizabeth Lombardo, PhD, psychologist and author of Better Than Perfect.
-Women are often seen as being too soft or sensitive to be in the tough world of politics but the more women see other women killing it in politics, the more they'll be inspired to step into leadership roles themselves, she explains.
+“I think it comes down to two things: A lack of modeling, and stereotypes about what women should be,” says Elizabeth Lombardo, PhD, psychologist and author of Better Than Perfect.
+Women are often seen as being too soft or sensitive to be in the tough world of politics but the more women see other women killing it in politics, the more they’ll be inspired to step into leadership roles themselves, she explains.
 Thankfully, this situation is changing fast: In 2019, a record number of women were elected to Congress.
 For more inspiration, check out these 58 trailblazing women who made history.

 Men are more likely to receive higher salaries and raises than women in the same position